 The video below shows you how everything works once your WordPress site has been expertly configured …

-WordPress Traffic Blueprint – Traffic Plugins
+WordPress Traffic Blueprint – Traffic-Getting Plugins

-- Post content automatically to social media sites and social bookmarking accounts
+- Distribute content automatically to social media sites and social bookmarking accounts

-You can get your posts automatically distributed to sites like Tumblr, Facebook, Twitter, LinkedIn, Google+ and more as soon as you publish your content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Twitter, Tumblr, Facebook, LinkedIn, Google+ and more as soon as you publish your content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/

-Jetpack is a free WordPress plugin with many great features.
+Jetpack is a free WordPress plugin with many useful functions.

-After installing Jetpack, you will need to connect the plugin to your WordPress.com account (as described in Part 3.) …
+After Jetpack has been installed, connect the plugin to the WordPress.com account set up in Part 3 …

 (Connect Jetpack to your WordPress.com account)